NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  So given just the `sysmeta` directory, we could reconstruct an entire member node's data and metadata content.

- However, to simplify HashStore and address the challenge of locking objects in a operating system that can be accessed by many processes, we attempted to switch to PID-based hash identifiers.
-In this system, metadata was stored with its permanent address as the `PID` + `formatId`.
+ However, to simplify HashStore, we attempted to switch to PID-based hash identifiers.
+ In this proposed system, metadata was stored with a pid-specific directory, with the metadata document permanent address formed by the hash of the `PID` + `formatId`.

- Additionally, the data object would be stored with the hash of the `PID` as the permanent address - so the proposed sysmeta (metadata) delimiter format became redundant, and only the body portion (metadata content) was required in the stored metadata file.
+ Since the `formatId` is now required to identify a metadata document, the previously proposed sysmeta (metadata) delimiter format became redundant, and only the body portion (metadata content) was required in the stored metadata file.
  In this proposed direction, there was no need for the content identifier to be stored.

  Our reversal of this approach necessitated the reintroduction of a way to manage the relationships of a given PID in HashStore, leading to reference files (more info below).
+We also kept our new change to handle multiple metadata documents being stored for a single PID.

 **Reference Files (a.k.a.
 Tags)**

-To manage the relationship between objects and metadata, reference files are created in the `/refs/cid` and `/refs/pid` directory for both an object (using its content identifier as the permanent address) and its respective PID (using the SHA-256 hash of the given PID as the permanent address).
+To manage the relationship between objects and metadata, reference files are created in a separate refs directory, with a subdirectory for objects ("/refs/cid") and a subdirectory for metadata (`/refs/pid`).

  1. **Cid Reference File (content identifier)**

+    An object's cid reference file's permanent address is calculated by using its content identifier as the base and then applying the HashStore folder layout structure.

     To ensure that an object is stored once and only once using its content identifier (cid), a cid reference file for each object is created upon its first storage call.
 This file